vagdevik/SentiAnalysis-Kafka-Kibana/README.md

 # SentiAnalysis-Kafka-Kibana
-BigData project in which a pipeline of Kafka-ElasticSearch-Kibana is build to Analyse Sentiments of Twitter data.
+BigData project in which a pipeline of Kafka-ElasticSearch-Kibana is built to Analyse Sentiments of Twitter data.